cooper/ferret/doc/intro/46-type-interfaces-3.md

   interface yields the object with the transformation applied.
 If the transform yields `undefined`, the object does not comply to the interface.

-Here's an example of a transform type.
+Here's an example of a transform type which conveniently spits our a lowercased version of a string.
+All strings conform since the only condition is `isa Str`.

     type LowercaseString {
         isa Str